BartoszCichecki/LenovoLegionToolkit/README.md

 #### <a id="faq-custom-hotkeys" />Can I customize hotkeys?

 You can customize Fn+F9 hotkey in LLT settings.
 Other hotkeys can't be customized.

+#### <a id="far-fan-curves" />Can I customize fans in Quiet, Balance or Performance modes?

+No, it isn't possible to customize how the fan works in power modes other than Custom.

 #### <a id="faq-perf-custom-battery" />Why can't I switch to Performance or Custom Power Mode on battery?